 \subsection{Image Captioning}

 Image captioning, aiming to describe an image with human-like sentences, is considered as a high-level visual understanding problem taking advantage of both the techniques of computer vision and natural language processing.
-Because of the great success in the machine translation and language generation, recent state-of-the-art approaches~\citep{pei2019memory,wang2020multimodal,liu2018simnet,lu2017knowing,you2016image,rennie2017self} also follow an encoder-decoder architecture and have demonstrated a great improvement in some traditional image captioning benchmarks.
-In particular, the most successful models~\citep{cornia2020meshed,guo2020normalized,pan2020x,ji2021improving} usually adopt the Transformer~\citep{vaswani2017attention} as their backbone due to its self-attention mechanism and impressive capability of modelling long-range dependency.
-However, these methods are tailored for traditional scene images, and not suitable for the radiology images with long sentence report and fine-grained, abnormal regions.
-Though several works~\citep{krause2017hierarchical,melas2018training} have been developed to tackle the long text generation, they often fail in capturing specific medical observations and tend to generate normal descriptions, resulting in unsatisfactory performance.
+Because of the great success in machine translation and language generation, recent SOTA approaches~\cite{anderson2018bottom,guo2020normalized, pan2020x, rennie2017self,lu2017knowing} also follow an encoder-decoder architecture and have demonstrated a great improvement in some traditional image captioning benchmarks.
+In particular, the most successful models~\cite{cornia2020meshed,guo2020normalized,pan2020x,ji2021improving} usually adopt the Transformer~\cite{vaswani2017attention} as their backbone due to its self-attention mechanism and impressive capability of modelling long-range dependency.
+However, these methods are tailored for traditional scene images and not suitable for the radiology images with long sentence report and fine-grained, abnormal regions.
+Although several works~\cite{krause2017hierarchical,melas2018training} have been developed to tackle long text generation, they often fail to capture specific medical observations and tend to generate normal descriptions, resulting in unsatisfactory performance.